RFM Analysis

 Data Filtering and Actions with Segments

-• Sent within 90 days
+• Sent within the last 90 days — similar, but for a 90-day period.

 The filter by segment allows you to see RFM analysis of any contact list in your account.